jmj2316/jmj2316/README.md

 ## Hi there, I'm Minjong 👋

-- 🔭 I’m currently working at the Korea Advanced Institute of Science and Technology (KAIST), as a postdoc researcher
+- 🔭 I’m currently working at the Sejong University, as an assistant professor
 - 👯 I’m the developer of the KARINA, an efficient global weather forecast model, and looking to collaborate on climate AI